Vigneshsekar/open-data-journal-doc/user_authentication.md

       </div>
     </div>

-As we can see, on this form to log in will attempt to create a session as mentioned in it.
+As we can see in the above form we are attempting to create a session as mentioned in it.
 We shall now define the create action in the session controller.

     #web/controllers/session_controller.ex